 - You must pay income tax on any previously untaxed money you receive as a hardship distribution.

-- You may also have to pay an additional 10% tax, unless you are age 59½ or older, or qualify for another exception.
+- You may also have to pay an additional 10% tax, unless you're age 59½ or older or qualify for another exception.

-- You may not be able to contribute to the plan for six months after you receive the hardship distribution.
+- You may not be able to contribute to your account for six months after you receive the hardship distribution.

-Remember, a 401(k) plan is designed to help you save money for your retirement while you’re working.
-You should consider the consequences before dipping into your retirement savings.
+Remember, a 401(k) plan is designed to help you save money for retirement.
+Consider the consequences before dipping into your retirement savings.